 So, how the cactus is adapted to the desert?
 The primary reason why cacti survive in that ecosystem is because of their numerous adaptations, which include:

 - The leaves of this plant are reduced to needle-like structures referred to as spines that limit water loss, which could occur during the process of transpiration.

-- The needle-like leaves act as a self-defence mechanism which protects the plant from predators.
+- The needle-like leaves act as a self-defense mechanism that protects the plant from predators.

 - The stem of the cactus plant is swollen and contain numerous collapsible water-storage cells that store water for a relatively long period